ormai/notes/fondamenti-di-programmazione-2/appunti/const.md

 extern const int someVar = getTheVar();
 ```

-one time, and then, in every other file
+One time, and then, in every other file

 ```cpp
 extern const int someVar;